Evaluation and Monitoring – Centers of Excellence

 It is a standard procedure of the DNRF to carry out a mid-term evaluation approx. after five years of the grant’s lifetime.

-The members of the evaluation panel receive the center’s self-evaluation reports, the first grant period’s research plan and the center’s application for a second grant period and a selection of the center’s publications ahead of their evaluation.
-Further, the evaluation consists of a site visit to the center for the evaluation panel.
-After the site visit, the evaluation panel produces a joint report.
+The members of the evaluation panel receive the center’s self-evaluation report, the first grant period’s research plan, and the center’s application for a second grant period and a selection of the center’s publications ahead of their evaluation.
+The evaluation panel members each write an evaluation report.